shawn-sandy/acss/.github/copilot-instructions.md

 3. Write a short description in the imperative mood.
 4. Add a body if necessary, separated by a blank line.
 5. Write a short description of the changes made.
-6. Write a changes in a bullet list.
+6. Explain or describe the changes in a bullet list.
 7. Use `git diff` to see the changes made.
 8. Add a footer for issue references, separated by a blank line.